 The other day I was standing guard at the 58th Street entrance – waiving to passing cars, saluting contractors in their work vans and chauffeurs in black Lincoln Town Cars, dispensing goodwill in general – when a man and his family drove by in their SUV.
 The light turned red, so traffic stopped.
 He rolled down his window.
 I saluted, smiled, waived.
 He yelled, "You need to finish college!"
 I yelled back, "I have a master's degree!"
 "Then you're a goddamn fool!"
 And with that, our uplifting dialogue came to an end.

-The Bodyguard soundtrack, watching VH1's marathon showing of an entire season of America's Next Top Model, buying a John Tesh album.
+There are some things one doesn't set out to accomplish: memorizing every lyric to The Bodyguard soundtrack, watching VH1's marathon showing of an entire season of America's Next Top Model, buying a John Tesh album.
 I'm sure being employed as a "character" at any number of theme parks/tourist attractions must be included in this list.
 Does anyone aspire to don the cumbersome trappings of Donald Duck and wander around the sprawl of Disneyworld, suffering the whims, fetishes, and tantrums of young and old?
 Although I'd prefer not to stand outside of FAO Schwarz five or six days a week dressed like an English bobby - being told for the 500th time, "Hey!
 You're not supposed to move!" and responding for the 500th time, "Bitch, you don't know me!
 Where d'ya get off judging me!" - it's a necessary irritant.
 I mean, a job is a job, right?
 Whether you're a CEO or a plain ol' ho.
 And while I did not move to New York to be a subservient, though widely celebrated, doorman, the pay isn't awful, the hours are flexible, and the customers are for the most part great.

 It's all a matter of choosing the tomorrow over today.
 I mean, I'm always willing to endure the temporary hassle of post-surgery bandages if I'm promised a stunning new nose or set of cheekbones.
 Good things come to those who wait.
 Or sometimes they don't, and you just have sadness.